csun-comp430-s22/snakebyte/documentation.md

 }
 ```
 ## LIMITATIONS
-- Not including many built-in methods for list/array such as the `append()` method is not supported by our compiler
+- Many built-in methods for list/array, such as the `append()` method, were not included in our grammar and thus are not supported by our compiler
-- Third party librarys also not supported
+- Third party libraries are also not supported
-- Our compiler only supports object-oriented programming parsers, not spport for functional programming parsers
+- Our compiler only supports object-oriented programming parsers, so there is no support for functional programming parsers
-- It is statistic data type not dynamic data type, for example:
+- Our compiler will only accept statically typed code, even though python is dynamically typed.
+For example,
 ```python
 a = "Hello" # is invalid
 Str a = "Hello" # is valid